prasenjitpriyan/JavaScript/README.md

 # Introduction to JavaScript: Backbone of Modern Web Development

-JavaScript is the most flexible, highly sought after programming language that follows the backbone of web development.
-Here, in simple words, how it all started, its development, and advancement is shared with both new and experienced developers who want to enhance their web programming skills.
+JavaScript is indeed the backbone of modern web development, playing a crucial role in creating dynamic and interactive web applications.

 ## What is JavaScript?